accutive/Anonymatic_saas/README.md

 The underlying library integrating swagger to SpringBoot is [springfox](https://github.com/springfox/springfox)

+Build the project with "mvn clean package"

-Start your server as an simple java application
+Start your server as an simple java application with "java -jar target/swagger-spring-1.0.0.jar"

 You can view the api documentation in swagger-ui by pointing to
 http://localhost:8080/